syncfusion-content/xamarin-docs/Xamarin/Charts/charttitle.md

 SfChart sfChart = new SfChart();

-sfChart.Title.Text = "Efficiency of oil-fired power production";
+sfChart.Title.Text = "Percentage change in efficiency of oil-fired power production in Russia for six months;

 sfChart.Title.TextColor = Color.Blue;